Ahmad2000Mo/Myweather/README.md

-# Myweather
+# Weather App
-A simple weather web app using OpenWeatherMap API with dynamic backgrounds and real-time location detection.

-This is a small weather web app I built using simple web technologies like HTML, CSS, and JavaScript – without any frameworks.
+This is a simple web application that displays the current weather using only HTML, CSS, and JavaScript, without any external libraries or frameworks.

-The idea started from a curiosity: *"Can I build something useful and good-looking using only what I already know?"*
-So I created this app that shows the current weather based on your location or a city you search for — with a smooth UI that changes depending on the temperature.
+The app shows the current weather based on the user's location or a city they search for.
+The background changes automatically depending on the temperature (warm or cold).
+The interface is minimal and styled with a light glass-like effect.

-## ✨ What it does
+## Features

-- 🔍 Lets you search for the weather by city name
+- Search for weather by city name
-- 📍 Automatically finds your location on first load using IP
+- Automatically detect user location on first load
-- 🌡️ Shows current temperature, max/min, and a short description
+- Display current temperature, high/low values, and weather description
-- 🎨 Background adapts depending on whether it's hot or cold
-- 💎 Styled with a clean, soft-glass (glassmorphism) look

-## 🔧 What I used
+- Dynamic background changes based on temperature
+- Clean and responsive user interface

+## Technologies Used

-- HTML5 + CSS3 (custom properties, backdrop blur)
+- HTML5 and CSS3 (with custom properties and backdrop filters)
-- Vanilla JavaScript (no libraries)
+- JavaScript (vanilla)
-- [OpenWeatherMap API](https://openweathermap.org/) for live weather data
+- OpenWeatherMap API for weather data
-- [IP Geolocation API](https://ipgeolocation.io/) to detect user location
+- IP Geolocation API for location detection